nuremics/nuremics-docs/docs/handbook/practice.md

 ---

-**NUREMICS** then prompts that the first study is properly configured, but indicates that the second declared study still requires configuration.
+**nuRemics** then prompts that the first study is properly configured, but indicates that the second declared study still requires configuration.

 👤🔄🖥️
 ```shell